• Home

 Pull From Your Life Experience

-Successful counselors often times have a lot of valuable life experience that they can pull from.
-The more life experience you have the more you will be able to relate to your clients, and vise versa.
-Life can teach us much more than any book or class can.
-You will notice that many of the clients you work with will have gone through the same challenges you have.
-Keep in mind, you will not be able to effectively counsel another in any area where you are still currently struggling or bound.
-If this is the case, you will first need to break free from this area of bondage before you minister into another person's life.
-This will also prevent you from being "triggered" in a session.
-If you are speaking with a client about an issue that you are still struggling with yourself it can trigger you, and this cannot happen in a session.
-A good counselor is to be there for their clients, and to never use a client's session to "work through" their own issues.
+Successful counselors have valuable life experience that they can pull from.
+The more life experience you have, the more you will be able to relate to your clients, and vice versa.
+Life can teach us much more than any book or class can!
+You will notice that many of the clients you work with will tend to struggle with similar challenges that you have had to work through yourself.
+Keep in mind, you will not be able to effectively counsel another in an area of challenge where you are still currently bound.
+For example, if you are struggling with unforgiveness, you will not want to counsel others who are also struggling with unforgiveness until you have successfully processed through this yourself.

 Know Who You Are